 If being on dry land is more your thing, why not visit Nuwara Eliya?
 This place is also known as the City of Light, and boasts some of the most stunning tea plantations in Sri Lanka.
 Here, you’ll get the chance to sip on Ceylon tea – tourists say it’s the finest brew they’ve ever tasted.
 The plantations are nothing short of exciting, either.
 They’re more than 6,200 feet above sea level, so it’s ideal for getting off the beaten track.
 And the landscape is picture-perfect, too.
 Along with the plantations, you’ll also spot waterfalls trickling through backdrops of emerald-green forests, and you might even notice steam trains in the distance.

 Ready to polish up your Instagram skills in Sri Lanka?

-Here’s where you can find out more information about our Multi-Centre holidays to Sri Lanka.
+Here’s where you can find out more information about our Multi-Destination holidays to Sri Lanka.

 Author: Olivia Hunt

 Stay at Goldi Sands in Sri Lanka’s ‘Coconut Triangle’.
 This boutique-style hotel is set on a huge swathe of beach.

 The Surf Hotel Bentota is a cool, contemporary beach hotel that’s low-rise, laid-back and perfectly located for getting acquainted with Sri Lanka’s famous surf.

 You’ll be just 10 minutes’ walk away from Sri Lanka’s nightlife capital at the Hikka Tranz.

 Our top deals tailored to you, straight to your inbox Sign up for offers